Meet Jewish Gateways Participants Dina, Alex, and Miriam Warshavsky

 Alex moved to San Francisco in 1999 to pursue a career in software development.
 His brother followed a few years later to study at San Francisco State University, where I was.
 Alex and I met at a party thrown by his brother's roommate.
 We married in 2006, our daughter Miriam was born in 2011, and the three of us now live in Walnut Creek.

 Once Miriam was born, we had a strong desire to learn more about our Jewish heritage, for ourselves and for her.
 We felt it was important for our daughter to have a clear sense of Jewish identity.
-When we heard about Jewish Gateways' family learning program, Growing Together, through a Sprout email, it looked like the perfect fit for us -- something that educates both kids and parents.
+When we heard about Jewish Gateways' family learning program, Growing Together, it looked like the perfect fit for us -- something that educates both kids and parents.
 We are happy to be in the program and plan to continue all the way through Miriam's bat mitzvah.
 Hopefully, she'll feel the same through the years.

 Learn more about the Warshavskys' story in the brief video below!